The science behind the 10 plagues of Egypt

 Diseased livestock

-The fifth plague called down on Egypt was a mysterious and highly contagious disease that swiftly killed off the Egyptians' livestock.
-This biblical scourge is reminiscent of a real plague known as rinderpest, an infectious and lethal viral disease that decimated populations of cattle and other ruminants across Africa and Europe from the 18th through the late 19th centuries.
+The fifth plague called down on Egypt was a mysterious and highly contagious disease that swiftly killed off the local livestock.
+This biblical scourge is reminiscent of a real plague known as rinderpest — a now-eradicated, infectious and deadly viral disease that decimated populations of cattle and other ruminants across Europe and Africa during the 18th and 19th centuries.

 Boils

 Shortly after the Egyptians' livestock died off, they were distracted by the sixth plague — an extremely uncomfortable plague of boils that covered their bodies.
-Boils are painful bumps usually surrounded by red, swollen skin, and are typically caused by Staphylococcus aureus, a type of bacteria commonly found on the skin's surface, according to the Mayo Clinic.
+Boils are painful, pus-filled bumps that form under the skin.
+They are typically caused by a species of bacteria known as Staphylococcus aureus that is commonly found on skin and inside the nose.

-An outbreak of the highly infectious disease smallpox, which caused distinctive raised blisters, could result in a large number of people simultaneously coming down with rashes and welts.
-Smallpox is thought to have affected communities in Egypt at least 3,000 years ago, based on evidence of smallpox scars found on several mummies dating back to that period — including the mummy of Pharaoh Ramses V, according to the Centers for Disease Control and Prevention.
+An outbreak of the highly infectious and now eradicated disease smallpox —which caused distinctive raised blisters — could result in masses of people simultaneously coming down with rashes and welts.
+Smallpox is thought to have affected communities in Egypt at least 3,000 years ago, based on evidence of scars found on mummies dating back to that period.

 Fiery hail

 The seventh plague brought a heavy hail accompanied by thunder and streaming fire.
-The chaotic weather struck down people, livestock and trees, although the area of Goshen, where the Israelites lived, was spared, according to the book "Tanakh, A New Translation of The Holy Scriptures" (The Jewish Publication Society, 1985).
+This chaotic weather struck down people, livestock and trees, although the area of Goshen — where the Israelites lived — was spared, according to the Torah (Exodus, 9:27).

-A nearby volcanic eruption about 3,500 years ago on Santorini, an island north of Crete in the Aegean Sea, may explain this plague, as well as others.
-It's possible that the volcanic ash mixed with thunderstorms above Egypt, leading to a dramatic hailstorm, Nadine von Blohm, from the Institute for Atmospheric Physics in Germany, told the Telegraph.
+A nearby volcanic eruption around 3,500 years ago on the Greek island of Santorini may explain this plague, as well as others.
+It's possible that the volcanic ash mixed with thunderstorms above Egypt, leading to dramatic hailstorms, an astrophysicist told the Telegraph.

 Locusts

-When the Pharaoh once again refuses to let the Jewish people go, hungry locusts descend as the eighth plague.
-Moses warns the Pharaoh: "They shall cover the surface of the land, so that no one will be able to see the land."
-Such a pestilence would devour all the remaining plants that the hail did not destroy, Moses said, according to the "Tanakh."
+When the pharaoh once more refused to let the Jewish people go, hungry locusts descend as the eighth plague.
+As Moses warned the pharaoh: "They shall cover the face of the land, so that no one can see the land" (Exodus 10:5).
+Such a pestilence would devour all the remaining plants that the hail did not destroy, Moses also said.

-The volcanic eruption on Santorini may have created favorable conditions for the locusts, said Siro Trevisanato, a Canadian molecular biologist and author of "The Plagues of Egypt: Archaeology, History and Science Look at the Bible" (Gorgias Press, 2005).
+The volcanic eruption on Santorini may have created favorable conditions for the locusts, Siro Trevisanato, a Canadian molecular biologist and author of "The Plagues of Egypt: Archaeology, History and Science Look at the Bible" (Gorgias Press, 2005), told The Telegraph.

-"The ash fallout caused weather anomalies, which translates into higher precipitations, higher humidity," Trevisanato told the Telegraph.
+"The ash fallout caused weather anomalies, which translates into higher precipitations, higher humidity," Trevisanato said.
 "And that's exactly what fosters the presence of the locusts."

 Darkness

-The plague of darkness may have been a solar eclipse or a cloud of volcanic ash, scholars say.
+The darkness that descended on Egypt for three days as the ninth plague may have been a solar eclipse or a cloud of volcanic ash, scholars suggest.

 Killing of the firstborn

-In the 10th, and last plague, Moses tells the Pharaoh that all the firstborns in the land of Egypt would perish.
+In the 10th and final plague, Moses tells the pharaoh that all firstborns in the land of Egypt would die.

 Sign up for the Live Science daily newsletter now